adtzlr/felupe/docs/tutorial/shear.rst

     }

     dof0, dof1 = fe.dof.partition(fields, boundaries)
-    ext0 = fe.dof.apply(fields, boundaries, dof0)

 The micro-sphere material formulation is used for the rubber.
-It is defined as a hyperelastic material for plane strain in matADi (be sure to install matADi with ``pip install matadi`` first).
+It is defined as a hyperelastic material in matADi.
+The material formulation is finally applied on the plane-strain field, resulting in a hyperelastic solid body.

+.. admonition:: **MatADi** - Material Definition with Automatic Differentation
+   :class: note

+   MatADi is a powerful and lightweight Python package for the definition of hyperelastic material model formulations.
+Get it on PyPI: ``pip install matadi``.

 ..  code-block:: python

     import matadi as mat

-    umat = mat.ThreeFieldVariationPlaneStrain(
+    umat = mat.ThreeFieldVariation(
-        mat.MaterialHyperelasticPlaneStrain(
+        mat.MaterialHyperelastic(
             mat.models.miehe_goektepe_lulei,
             mu=0.1475,
             N=3.273,